 Amphibians are vertebrates (animals with backbones) that spend a part of their life underwater and the remainder living on land.
 They are ectothermic (more commonly known as "cold-blooded"), meaning that they depend on the temperature of their environment to regulate their own internal temperature.
 Amphibians are distinguished from reptiles by their absence of scales (although some of them have scales embedded under their skin).
 Amphibians are further distinguished by those that are voiceless and their larvae have no teeth (salamanders) and those that make noise and whose larvae have teeth (frogs and toads).

 At Point Reyes, there are six species of salamanders.
-The most common include the Rough-skinned newt, the California newt, the slender salamander, Ensatina, and arboreal salamander.
-Larval California giant salamanders are found in many of the cooler streams in the Olema Valley, but adults are rarely seen except on warm, rainy nights.
+The most common include the Rough-skinned Newt, the California Newt, the California Slender Salamander, Ensatina, and Arboreal Salamander.
+Larval California Giant Salamanders are found in many of the cooler streams in the Olema Valley, but adults are rarely seen except on warm, rainy nights.

 There are four species of frogs and toads known from the Seashore, one of which is not native to this area.
-The bullfrog was introduced into California in the 1800s, and has spread throughout much of the state.
-The most common frog is the Pacific treefrog, a species that calls in large, loud choruses in the late winter and spring.
-The California red-legged frog is Federally listed as a threatened species.
+The American Bullfrog was introduced into California in the 1800s, and has spread throughout much of the state.
+The most common frog is the Sierran Treefrog (also known as Pacific Treefrog, Pacific Chorus Frog, and Sierra Chorus Frog) a species that calls in large, loud choruses in the late winter and spring.
+The California Red-legged Frog is Federally listed as a threatened species.
 While populations of this frog are greatly reduced throughout many parts of the state, there are still good-sized populations of this frog at Point Reyes.